AbdulHaseeb007/image_filteration_face_landmarks/README.md

-Here's a detailed `README.md` file for your project:

----

 # 📸 Image Filter by Face Recognition

 Welcome to the **Image Filter by Face Recognition** project!
 This tool is designed to help you automatically filter out images of a specific person from a large directory of images.
 If you have a directory full of photos—like your wedding pictures—and you want to find all the images that feature a person named Charles, you're in the right place!